By Dylan Clay

 The smoke flavor is fairly light and won’t overpower the fish.

-The biggest benefit of apple wood is simply availability; No matter where you live there’s a really good chance you can find it in wood chip or chunk form.
+The biggest benefit of apple wood is availability; No matter where you live there’s a really good chance you can find it in wood chip or chunk form.

 If all else fails and you only have apple wood, you can safely use it with any type of fish.